|Follow PSU Men's Golf:||Follow @PennStateMGOLF|

 After eight years as head coach of the Bowling Green State University men’s and women’s golf teams in Bowling Green, Ohio, Nye was attracted to Penn State and its membership in the Big Ten Conference.
-The 1987 Mid-American Conference Coach of the Year developed a familiarity with Penn State as a visiting primary instructor to its golf camps.
-Nye is currently the co-director of the Penn State golf camps, which run for four weeks each summer.
+The 1987 Mid-American Conference Coach of the Year developed a familiarity with Penn State through its golf camps, and has been directing golf camps for the last 34 years.

-Nye has been a member of the Golf Coaches Association of America for 28 years and served as the Chair of the Ethics committee from 1993-2003.
-In addition, he also served the NCAA as a District Selection Chair for the NCAA Cham pionship from 1997-99.
-Nye, a PGA "Class A” member since 1982, began his professional career working as a golf professional.
+Nye has been a member of the Golf Coaches Association of America since 1984 and served as the Chair of the Ethics committee for 10 consecutive years from 1993-2003.
+In addition, he also served the NCAA as a District Selection Chair for the NCAA Championship from 1997-99.
+Nye, a “Class A” member of the PGA of America since 1982, began his career working as a golf professional in 1980.

-Nye graduated from the College of Wooster (Ohio) in 1979 where he earned All-America honors each of his four seasons.
+Nye graduated from the College of Wooster (Ohio) in 1979 where he earned All-America honors each of his four years.
 As a sophomore, junior and senior, he received first-team honors.
-With a second-team selection in his first year, Nye and his teammates captured the 1975 NCAA Division III Golf Championship in which he finished eighth individually.
-Before concluding his collegiate career, Nye earned second, fourth and sixth-place finishes in the national championship.
-Nye was the individual champion in the Ohio Athletic Conference in his final two years at Wooster.
-In 1978, he set a conference margin of victory record winning by 11 shots.
-He played on Fighting Scot squads that captured conference titles in 1975, 1976, and 1977.
+Nye and his teammates captured the first ever NCAA Division III Golf Championship in 1975, where he finished eighth individually.
+Before concluding his collegiate career, Nye earned second-, fourth- and sixth-place finishes in the NCAA Championship.

-In 1990, Nye was inducted into Wooster’s Athletic Hall of Fame and was honored with induction into the Wayne County, Ohio Sports Hall of Fame in Wooster, Ohio in 2002.
+In 1990, Nye was inducted into the College of Wooster’s Athletic Hall of Fame, and was honored with induction into the Wayne County, Ohio Sports Hall of Fame in Wooster, Ohio, in 2002.
 In the fall of 2009, Nye was also inducted into the Wooster High School Hall of Fame.

-Nye and his wife, Marjie, reside in State College with their two sons, Russell (22), and Graham (19).
+Nye and his wife, Marjie, reside in State College, and are parents of two sons Russell and Graham.

 Nye Family Golf Tradition

 Coach Nye’s brother, Scott, is the head golf professional at the prestigious Merion Golf Club, located in Ardmore, Pa., which has hosted four United States Open Championships.
-Merion hosted the 2009 Walker Cup and will host the 2013 U.S. Open.
+In his time at Merion they have hosted the 2004 US Amateur, the 2009 Walker Cup and recently hosted the 2013 U.S. Open.

-Nye’s youngest brother, Gary, serves as the head golf professional at the Rolling Rock Club in Ligonier, Pa.
+Nye’s youngest brother, Gary, serves as the head golf professional at the Stock Farm Club in Hamilton, Mont.